Hwnggv/project-fuse/CONTRIBUTING.md

 By contributing to Project FUSE, you agree that your contributions will be licensed under the Apache License 2.0.

+## Important: Open Source Only

+**Project FUSE is open-source software (Apache 2.0).**

+### What Belongs in FUSE (OSS)

+- ✅ Core VCE protocol implementation
+- ✅ Zero-knowledge proof generation and verification
+- ✅ Compliance checker framework
+- ✅ CLI tools and utilities
+- ✅ Documentation and examples
+- ✅ Test fixtures and test data
+- ✅ Open standards and specifications

+### What Does NOT Belong in FUSE (Proprietary)

+- ❌ Business-specific logic or integrations
+- ❌ Proprietary algorithms or trade secrets
+- ❌ Customer-specific configurations or data
+- ❌ Commercial/proprietary features
+- ❌ Internal business plans or strategies
+- ❌ Proprietary products built on top of FUSE (keep those in separate repositories)

+### Separation Principle

+FUSE provides the **open-source foundation** (protocol, proof generation, verification).
+Proprietary products should be built **on top of** FUSE as separate repositories/products, not within FUSE itself.

+**If you're unsure whether something belongs in FUSE:**
+- Ask yourself: "Would this be useful to anyone building on FUSE?"
+- If it's business-specific or proprietary, it belongs in a separate repository
+- When in doubt, open an issue to discuss

 ## Questions?

 - Open an issue for questions or discussions